docker/docs/content/manuals/subscription/details.md

 - All the features available in legacy Docker Scout Team
 - Unlimited Docker Scout-enabled repositories

-### Docker Scout subscription plan
+### Upgrade your Legacy Docker Scout plan

-You no longer need to subscribe to a separate Docker Scout plan.
 When you upgrade your Legacy Docker Scout plan to a Docker subscription plan, your plan includes the following changes:

 - Docker Business: Unlimited repositories with continuous vulnerability analysis, an increase from 3.